Ipotrick/Daxa/wiki/Tutorial.md

 upload_task_graph.execute({});
 ```

-our "game loop" consists of the same stuff as the pink screen tutorial's, but instead of using a command encoder, we'll just execute our task graph - not forgetting to update the task swapchain image with the new swapchain that we acquired from the swapchain!
+our "game loop" consists of the same stuff as the pink screen tutorial's, but instead of using a command recorder, we'll just execute our task graph - not forgetting to update the task swapchain image with the new swapchain that we acquired from the swapchain!

 ```cpp
 auto swapchain_image = swapchain.acquire_next_image();